 (c) If you fail to notify us before you relocate, we may deny you a permit for the new location.

 §745.431.
-What must I do if I relocate my family home after I receive my listing?
+What must I do if I relocate my listed family home?

-If you relocate your listed family home, you must notify us as early as possible before the move, but no later than 15 days after the move.
-You must complete a form provided by us showing the new address.
-We will amend the listing certificate to reflect the new address.
-The issuance date on the original listing certificate will remain in effect.
+If you relocate your listed family home, you must notify us of the new address within 15 days after the move.
+We will amend the listing to reflect the new address.
+The issuance date on the original listing will remain in effect.
 There is no additional fee for your change in location.
 We may revoke your listing if you do not notify us within 15 days of the relocation.

 §745.433.
 What must I do if I relocate my registered child-care home after I receive my registration?

-If you relocate your registered child-care home, you must notify us as early as possible before the move, but no later than 15 days after the move.
+If you relocate your registered child-care home, you must notify us of the new address within 15 days after the move.
 You must complete a form provided by us showing your new address.
 We will inspect your new location.
-If you comply with standards, we will amend the registration certificate to reflect the new address.
-The issuance date on the registration certificate will remain in effect.
+If the new location complies with the minimum standards, we will amend the registration to reflect the new address.
+The issuance date on the registration will remain in effect.
 There is no additional fee for your change in location.
 We may revoke your registration if you do not notify us within 15 days of the relocation.

 §745.435.
 What must I do if I relocate my operation after I receive my license or certification?

-(a) A change in location automatically revokes your permit unless you are licensed or certified to operate a child-placing agency .
+(a) A change in location automatically revokes your license or certification unless your license or certification is for:

+(1) A child-placing agency; or

+(2) A school-age program that operates exclusively during the summer or any other time school is not in session.

-(b) For all operations other than child-placing agencies, if you are going to relocate your operation for any reason, you must notify us as early as possible before the move to voluntarily relinquish your permit.
+(b) For all licenses and certifications, other than those exempted in subsection (a) of this section, if you are going to relocate your operation for any reason, you must notify us as early as possible before the move to voluntarily relinquish your permit.
 You may reapply for a permit to operate at your new location.
-See Division 3 of this subchapter (relating to Submitting the Application Materials). (c) If you fail to notify us before you relocate, we may deny you a permit for the new location.
+See Division 3 of this subchapter (relating to Submitting the Application Materials).
+If you fail to notify us before you relocate, we may deny you a permit for the new location.

-(d) If you are going to relocate your child-placing agency, you must notify us of the move no later than 15 days prior to the move.
+(c) If you are going to relocate your child-placing agency or your school-age program that operates exclusively during the summer or any other time school is not in session, you must notify us of the move no later than 15 days prior to the move.
 You must complete a form provided by us showing your new address.
 We will inspect your new location.
-If you comply with standards, we will amend the permit to reflect the new address.
+If the new location complies with the minimum standards, we will amend the permit to reflect the new address.
 The issuance date that is on your original permit will remain in effect.
 There is no additional fee for your change in location.

 §745.437.
 What is a change in the ownership of an operation?